 STUVA series is made from board-on-stripes (BoS), a strong and light material that uses a very efficient production technique.
 Like LACK and MICKE, it has a honeycombed paper filling, but its production technique is even more efficient.
 Two long strips of particle board or MDF are laid out on fibreboard sheets of up to 250 by 500 cm, and the paper filling is placed between the strips.
 Finally, it is topped with another thin layer of fibreboard.
 The construction is then cut to the product’s final shape and dimensions before being lacquered or veneered.
 From the perspective of transportation and raw material use, that’s much more efficient use of resources.

 Together with WWF, we are running Farmer Field Schools in Pakistan and India.
-Cotton farmers learn how to use water more efficiently and how to handle essential pesticides and artificial fertilisers in ways that are safer for both people and the environment.
-The schools have generated positive results for sustainable cotton production – in Pakistan the average use of pesticides has dropped 50%, the use of fertilisers by 30 % and the water use went down 50%.
+Cotton farmers learn how to use water more efficiently and how to handle essential pesticides and artificial fertilizers in ways that are safer for both people and the environment.
+The schools have generated positive results for sustainable cotton production – in Pakistan the average use of pesticides has dropped 50%, the use of fertilizers by 30% and the water use went down 50%.
 Farmers act as inspiration to others, and better farming practices are being spread from farmer to farmer.

 In 2001, we funded a scholarship for students from Russia, Poland, Latvia, Estonia and Lithuania to study sustainable forestry at the Swedish University of Agricultural Science.
 The scholarship is available for students every year.